GitYaw/ThreadLibrary/REPORT.md

 ## Makefile

 Our Makefile in the libuthread directory was similar to the one provided in the apps directory.
-It will create a static library archive called libuthread/libuthread.a by including the rule “ar -rcs $@ $^”.
-This website, http://tldp.org/HOWTO/Program-Library-HOWTO/static-libraries.html, helped implement this.
+It will create a static library archive called libuthread/libuthread.a by including the rule: ```ar -rcs $@ $^```.

 ## Phase 1 - queue API